k0sproject/k0s/docs/extensions.md

           medium: Memory
     namespace: default
   # We don't need to specify the repo in the repositories section for OCI charts
+  # unless a custom TLS transport is needed
   - name: oci-chart
     chartname: oci://registry:8080/chart
+    version: "0.0.1"
+    values: ""
+    namespace: default
+  # OCI charts that require a custom TLS transport must add a repository entry
+  # pointing to TLS certificates on the controller node.
+  # In this case, chartname of the chart must include the same registry URL
+  # previously defined in the repository URL.
+  - name: oci-chart-with-tls
+    chartname: oci://registry-with-private-ca.com:8080/chart
     version: "0.0.1"
     values: ""
     namespace: default